THE B.R.A.K.E.S. STORY—Dedicated to Saving Young Lives

 How much does it cost to attend a B.R.A.K.E.S.
 Teen Pro-Active Driving Course?

 The B.R.A.K.E.S.
-Teen Pro-Active Driving Course is offered free of charge.
+Teen Pro-Active Driving Course is offered free of charge, however, we require a $99 refundable deposit to hold your spot.
 As a non-profit 501 (c)3 organization, B.R.A.K.E.S. relies on donations, sponsorships, and various fundraising events to allow them to provide this lifesaving program to teenagers across the country.